28left/descriptive_set_theory/analytic.md

 In {prf:ref}`thm-Lusin-separation`, chose $A = A$ and $B = \Co{A}$.
 ```

+It follows from {prf:ref}`thm-Souslin-Borel-images` and the {prf:ref}`Lusin separation theorem <thm-Lusin-separation>` that the analytic sets are not closed under complements.

 Sets whose complement is analytic are called **co-analytic**.
 Analogous to the levels of the Borel hierarchy, the co-analytic subsets of a Polish space $X$ are denoted by

 $$